ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 The album was recorded at Dead Horse Studio, with Jon Gold, recording engineer, and produced as a cassette.
 The bi-directional cover photo, “Sound of the Mountain, Sound of the River” more or less represent side b & side a, respectively, though the two flow together as poetry & music, voice & guitar.

-[I’m told that more recent technology makes a re-separation now possible, though whether worth the effort or not for an experiment of so long ago an open question.]
+[I’m told that more recent technology makes a re-separation now possible, though whether worth the effort or not for an experiment of so long ago remains an open question.]

 ~~~~~~~~~~~~~TRAVELING ON~~~~~~~~~~~~